jottley/spring-social-salesforce/README.md

  - Update user status
  - List the limits of an org
  - Check the current API limit and usage
- - Get a list of Communities (Digitial Experience)
+ - Get a list of Communities (Digital Experience)
- - Get a list of Community (Digitial Experience) users
+ - Get a list of Community (Digital Experience) users